VrittikaBagadia/nnet_dtree/README.md

-# nnet_dtree
+# Neural Networks \& Decision Trees

-Machine Learning course assignment 3
+Implementation of decision tree and neural networks for ML course at IIT Delhi